CppMicroServices/CppMicroServices/doc/src/getting_started.rst

 an argument to the ``RegisterService<>()`` function within a :any:`bundle activator <cppmicroservices::BundleActivator>`.
 The service is registered as long as it is explicitly unregistered or the bundle is stopped.
-The bundle activator is optional, but if it is declared it's :any:`BundleActivator::Start(BundleContext) <cppmicroservices::BundleActivator::Start>` and
+The bundle activator is optional, but if it is declared, its :any:`BundleActivator::Start(BundleContext) <cppmicroservices::BundleActivator::Start>` and
 :any:`BundleActivator::Stop(BundleContext) <cppmicroservices::BundleActivator::Stop>`